October 11, 2022

 2. Gather your rental application documents

-While property managers may have different rental application requirements, they typically will include some or all of the following documents:
+While various property management companies, managers and landlords may have different rental application requirements, they typically will include some or all of the following documents:

 • Proof of renters insurance